 The MAT brings together staff from different professional backgrounds, such as education support, careers services, children's centres and health and social care under a single manager who oversees support for children, young people and families within the local community.
-The team works closely with us and other local organisations such as Job Centre Plus, GPs and community groups in supporting local people.
+The team works closely with us and other organisations in supporting local people.
 The main role of the team is to support children, young people and families who have additional needs, to work with specialist services such as disability teams, and to help children and families become healthier and meet their full potential.

-Referrals to the School Doctor and Paediatric Services are made when there is a concern about a student’s health and well-being and its effect on his/her ability to attend/access school.
+Referrals to the School Nurse and Paediatric Services are made when there is a concern about a student’s health and well-being and its effect on his/her ability to attend/access school.
 In the vast majority of cases, parents are informed of such referrals, but if a young person requests access to the school nurse, this may be done in confidence to enable appropriate support.
 The School will always consider each case individually before making a decision about whether to inform parents and will act on what we feel is in the young person’s best interests.
-All referrals to the School Doctor require parental consent and will be made in collaboration with parents.

 Child and Adolescent Mental Health Service (CAMHS)